AzureXuanVerse/NikkeTools/README.md

 - StaticData -> Fetches AND decrypts the latest StaticData.zip (game data) from live servers
 - UnLuac -> Decompiles Lua bytecode back to original code, modified for Nikke lua

+## Notice
+- It's recommended to use [AceMetadataUnpacker](https://github.com/Hiro420/AceMetadataUnpacker) instead of `MetadataDumper` to retreive the metadata statically

 ## How to use them?
 - Catalog | StaticData -> Just compile and run, works straight out of the box
 - MetadataDumper -> Compile the project via Visual Studio 2022.
 Take theput the `NikkeMetadataDumper.dll` from `Win64` generated folder, together with the files in `Gadget` folder, and put them all in game directory next to `nikke.exe`.
 Run the game, a decrypted `global-metadata.dat` will be generated in the game directory.